richb-hanover/OpenWrtScripts/README.md

 ## networkhammer.sh

-This script continually invokes the netperfrunner script to provide a heavy load.
+The `networkhammer.sh` script continually invokes the netperfrunner script to provide a heavy load.
 It runs forever - Ctl-C will interrupt it.

 ---